 \section{Introduction}

-Reinforcement Learning (RL) algorithms with their recent success in games and simulated environments~\citep{mnih2015human} have drawn interest for real-world and industrial applications~\citep{pan2017virtual,mahmood2018benchmarking}.
-Two aspects of RL algorithms constrain their applicability.
-Firstly, the large amount of data generally required by model-free RL algorithms.
-Secondly, since in reinforcement learning the environment is by definition is unknown to the agent, exploring it so as to improve performance and eventually obtain the optimal policy entails risks.
-Though risk is not an issue in simulation, it is important to consider risks when interacting in the real world~\citep{pinto17a,garcia2015comprehensive,DBLP:journals/corr/abs-1810-09126}.
-In this paper, we employ a model-based approach that enables us both to efficient in terms of the amount of data needed, and to be flexible with respect to the risk metric the agent should consider when making decisions.
+Reinforcement Learning (RL) algorithms, with their recent success in games and simulated environments~\citep{mnih2015human}, have drawn interest for real-world and industrial applications~\citep{pan2017virtual,mahmood2018benchmarking}.
+In addition, since in RL the environment is by definition unknown to the agent, exploring it so as to improve performance and eventually obtain the optimal policy entails risks.
+Although the risk is not an issue in simulation, it is important to consider risks when interacting in the real world~\citep{pinto17a,garcia2015comprehensive,DBLP:journals/corr/abs-1810-09126}.
+In this paper, we employ a model-free approach that enables us both to efficient in terms of the amount of data needed, and to be flexible with respect to the risk metric the agent should consider when making decisions.

-Risk sensitivity in reinforcement learning and Markov decision processes has sometimes been considered under a minimax formulation over plausible MDPs~\citep{satia:uncertain,HEGER1994105,tamar2014scaling}.
+Risk sensitivity in reinforcement learning and Markov Decision Processes (MDPs) has sometimes been considered under a minimax formulation over plausible MDPs~\citep{satia:uncertain,HEGER1994105,tamar2014scaling}.
 Alternative approaches include maximising a risk-sensitive statistic instead of the expected return~\citep{chow2014algorithms,tamar2015optimizing,clements2019estimating}.
 In this paper, we focus on the second approach due to its flexibility.
 Either approach requires estimating the uncertainty associated with the decision-making procedure.
 This uncertainty includes both the inherent randomness in the model and the uncertainty due to imperfect information about the true model.
 These two type of uncertainties are called \textit{aleatory} and \textit{epistemic} uncertainty respectively~\citep{der2009aleatory}.

-In this work, we propose a \textit{composite risk} formulation in order to capture the combined effect of aleatory and epistemic uncertainty for decision-making in RL (Section~\ref{sec:risk}).
-In recent literature, researchers have either quantified epistemic and aleatory risks separately~\citep{mihatsch2002risk,eriksson2019epistemic} or considered an additive risk formulation where their weighted sum is minimized by an RL algorithm~\citep{clements2019estimating}.
-In a reductive experiment (Figure~\ref{fig:distributions}), we show that using an additive risk, which is the sum of separately computed epistemic and aleatory CVaR\footnote{$CVaR_{\alpha}$ captures the expected value of $\alpha\%$ of events in the left tail.}, strictly underestimates the total CVaR~\citep{rockafellar2000optimization}, and the deviation is significant as CVaR focuses more on less probable events.
-In contrast, the composite risk takes into consideration the combined effect of two types of uncertainty, and better reflects the underlying risk.
-Finally, we show that additive risk is essentially a special case of composite risk.